Louis Freeh: "Pizza Connection" case

-Walter Moody Trial
+Walter Moody trial

 Another notable case Freeh was associated with was the murder trial of Walter Moody, accused of the pipe bomb assassination of federal judge Robert Smith Vance in Birmingham, Alabama and attorney Robert E. Robinson in Savannah, Georgia.
 Freeh was appointed Special Prosecutor in the case alongside Howard Shapiro.

 Vance was assassinated on December 16, 1989, at his home in Mountain Brook, Alabama, when he opened a package containing a mail bomb sent by serial bomber Walter Moody.
-Vance was killed instantly and his wife Helen, was seriously injured and hospitalized.
+Vance was killed instantly; his wife Helen was seriously injured.
 Moody had mistakenly thought Judge Vance had denied his appeal of another case.

 The Department of Justice charged Moody with the murders of Judge Vance and of Robinson, a black civil-rights attorney who had been killed in a separate explosion at his office.
 "Roy" Moody was also charged with mailing bombs that were defused at the Eleventh Circuit's headquarters in Atlanta and at the Jacksonville office of the National Association for the Advancement of Colored People (NAACP).

 In 1991, Moody was sentenced to seven federal life terms, plus 400 years.
 He was subsequently tried by the state in 1996 for the murders and was executed by the state of Alabama in 2018 when he was 83 years old.

 Federal judicial service

 Freeh was nominated by President George H. W. Bush on April 9, 1991, to a seat on the United States District Court for the Southern District of New York vacated by Judge Richard J. Daronco.
-He was confirmed by the United States Senate on May 24, 1991, and received commission on May 30, 1991.
-His service terminated on August 31, 1993, due to resignation.
+He was confirmed by the United States Senate on May 24, 1991, and received his commission on May 30, 1991.
+His service terminated on August 31, 1993, when he resigned to direct the FBI.

 Director of the Federal Bureau of Investigation (1993–2001)

 Shortly before and during Freeh's tenure, the FBI was involved in a number of high-profile incidents and internal investigations.
-Writing about Freeh in 2011, Reuters wrote that Freeh "faced widespread criticism for a series of high-profile blunders" during his tenure as FBI Director.
+In 2011, Reuters wrote that Freeh "faced widespread criticism for a series of high-profile blunders" during his tenure as FBI Director.